Eucharist in Lutheranism: First Communion

 A growing number of congregations in the ELCA, offer instruction to baptized children generally between the ages of 6–8 and, after a relatively short period of catechetical instruction, the children are admitted to partake of the Eucharist.
 Most other ELCA congregations offer First Communion instruction to children in the 5th or 6th grade (ages about 10-11).
 In other Lutheran churches, the person must have received confirmation before receiving the Eucharist.
 Infants and children who have not received the catechetical instruction (or confirmation) may be brought to the Eucharistic distribution by their parents to be blessed by the pastor.

-Open Communion and Closed Communion
+Open and closed communion

 The congregations of the North American Lutheran Church (NALC) and the Evangelical Lutheran Church in America (ELCA) practice open communion—meaning that Holy Communion is offered to all those who are baptized.
 Congregations in the Lutheran Church–Missouri Synod (LCMS) and the Wisconsin Evangelical Lutheran Synod (WELS) practice closed communion (close is used by some in place of closed), meaning that Lutheran catechetical instruction is required for all people before receiving the Eucharist, though some congregations in these synods simply either ask that one speak to the pastor before the service to confirm their common faith or acknowledge this on their attendance card.